mvolkmann/blog/src/python/python-compared-to-js.md

 All types above whose names begin with a capital letter must be imported from the "typing" module.
 For example, `from typing import Any, List`.
+Python 3.9 is supposed to make this unnecessary, but perhaps mypy does not yet support the new type syntax.

-The `Union` type can be used in collection types to allow elements to have one of a set of types.
+The `Union` type can be used in collection types to allow elements to have a set of types.

 Aliases can be defined for long type descriptions.
 This is useful when the same type description is used in many places.
-For example, `IntToStringMap = Dict[int, str]`.
+For example, `IntToStrMap = Dict[int, str]`.

 To add a "type hint" to a variable or function parameter, follow its name with a colon, a space, and the type.